lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ### FE8 Notes

+* Preliminary research seems to indicate that trainees promoting at level 10 are hardcoded to the character.
+This means that if anybody but Ross, Amelia, or Ewan gets stuck with a trainee class, they're stuck.
+At the same time (and more notably), regardless of the class Ross, Amelia, and Ewan get, they will get a forced level 10 promotion.
+As far as I know, no patch exists to fix this.
+I did some digging in the ASM with no luck, so this may have to stay like this. :(
+* While Trainee classes are kind of unfortunate, Trainee (2) classes should be ok, since they act like regular unpromoted classes (i.e. max level 20).
+So basically, if Ross, Ewan, or Amelia get trainee classes, they will start with the Trainee (1) class, while everybody else will get the Trainee (2) variant.
+Promoted units, if they get trainee classes, will get the Super Trainee version.
+* Special feature for FE8, would random promotion branches be something desired?
+Maybe I can add a game-specific modifications section.
+The only problem I see is that it will almost certainly cause issues when transferring weapon levels in most cases.
+I'll leave it out for now just because of potential issues.
+* Monster Classes would fit under the "Allow unique classes" option for randomizing classes, but I'll have to do some more research on how to actually promote them.
+I may just make a patch to do so, and auto-apply the patch for a custom item that does promotion for monsters (and maybe throw it in the Ch.5 item store or something).
+* The other problem with allowing monster classes is free monster weapons, which technically anybody can use (free unbreakable weapons!)
+As little sense as them becoming breakable and buyable at shops makes, maybe we should?
+Also, monster weapons with random effects? :)

 ## Future Plans

 The remaining feature list (which you can get a sneak peek at with the app) is as follows: